rynobax/RobotClientAndServer/README.md

-ROBOT PROXY CLIENT AND SERVER
+# ROBOT PROXY CLIENT AND SERVER

 ----------------------------------------------------------------

-GROUP MEMBERS:		USERNAME:
+## GROUP MEMBERS:

--Ryan Baxley 		(rmbaxle)
+- Ryan Baxley
--REDACTED
+- REDACTED
--REDACTED
+- REDACTED
--REDACTED
+- REDACTED
--REDACTED
+- REDACTED

 ------------------------------------------------------------------------
-DESCRIPTION:
+## DESCRIPTION:

 The purpose of this project was to write an HTTP client that can perform HTTP get requests for 7 data sources on prescribed